ShinniUwU/HRT-BDAY-COUNTER/README.md

-# Personal Site README
+# Personal Site Tracker

-Welcome to my personal website!
-This is a simple webpage I created for myself to keep track of a few important milestones and events in my life.
-Here's what you'll find on this site:
+Welcome to my personal site tracker!
+Here, you'll find some nifty tools to keep track of important dates and events in my life.
+You can access the tracker [here](https://shinniuwu.github.io/HRT-BDAY-COUNTER/).
+Let's dive in and see what's under the hood.

-## Features:
+## Features

+### Countdown Timer
+This handy timer shows you exactly how long it is until my birthday.
+Simple and straightforward.

+### HRT Tracker
+For those curious, I've included a tracker to log the days I've been on Hormone Replacement Therapy (HRT).
+It's a personal journey, and I like to keep tabs on my progress.

-### 1. Relationship Anniversary Counter:
+### Dating Anniversary Tracker
-- Displays the number of days I've been dating my cutie.

-### 2. Hormone Replacement Therapy (HRT) Counter:
-- Shows the number of days I've been on hormone replacement therapy.

-### 3. Current Time:
-- Utilizes the time service provided by [TheTimeNow](https://www.thetimenow.com) to display the current time for me.
+Want to know how long it's been since I started dating my significant other?
+Look no further.
+It's a sweet little reminder of the time we've spent together.

+### Random GIFs
+For a touch of fun, I've added a feature that displays random GIFs.
+Click on the GIF to reveal a surprise animation!

+## How It Works

-### 4. Countdown to My Birthday:
+### Countdown Logic
-- Indicates the number of days left until my birthday.

-### 5. Easter Egg:
-- There's a surprise waiting to be discovered! :3

-## Accessing the Site:
-You can access my personal site at [https://shinniuwu.github.io/HRT-BDAY-COUNTER/](https://shinniuwu.github.io/HRT-BDAY-COUNTER/).

-## Important Note:
-This website is intended for personal use and was created by me for my own purposes.
-While you're welcome to visit, please note that it's tailored specifically to my needs and preferences.
-If you wish to use any part of it, you can fork my files, but kindly remember to give credits. <3
+The countdown timer ticks away, updating every second until my birthday arrives.
+Once the big day is here, a special message pops up to mark the occasion.

+### HRT & Dating Anniversary Calculation
+These trackers simply count the number of days since specific dates.
+It's a straightforward way to keep track of milestones.

+### Random GIFs
+Clicking on the GIF triggers a playful animation where more GIFs slide onto the screen.
+It's just a bit of whimsy to liven up the page!

-## Acknowledgments:
+## Technologies Used
-A massive thanks to [TheTimeNow](https://www.thetimenow.com) for providing the time service used on this site.
+- HTML
+- CSS
+- JavaScript
+- Luxon.js for date and time manipulation
+- AOS.js for scroll animations

-## Feedback and Suggestions:
+## Credits
+- GIFs sourced from various online platforms
+- Luxon.js for date and time manipulation
+- AOS.js for scroll animations

-If you have any feedback or suggestions for improving my site, feel free to reach out to me directly.
+There you have it!
+Thanks for stopping by and checking out my personal site tracker.
+If you have any questions or suggestions, feel free to reach out.

-Thank you for visiting!